 Dunbar offers an impressive amount to do while maintaining a small town’s charm.

 The unemployment rate sits as the 7th lowest in West Virginia and incomes are the 8th highest.

 When you come into town be sure to check out Shawnee Park and Ridge View BBQ.

-It ranked highly because of its low vacancy rate (2nd overall) of 6.16% and the quality of the weather (8th overall and best in the top ten).
+It ranked highly because of its high incomes (4th overall) and low crime (23rd overall and one of the best in the top ten).